The Second Nun's Preamble

 Oh you who are so fair and full of grace, be my advocate in that high place where Hosanna is sung without end.
-Oh Christ’s dear Mother, daughter of Saint Anne, illuminate my soul with your light in this prison, a soul that is so troubled by the contagion of its body and by the weight of earthly lust and misplaced affection.
+Oh Christ’s dear mother, daughter of Saint Anne, illuminate my soul with your light in this prison, a soul that is so troubled by the contagion of its body and by the weight of earthly lust and misplaced affection.
 Oh refuge, Oh salvation of those who are in sorrow and distress, help me, please, as I address myself to this work.

-And yet, I must ask all of you who will listen, please forgive me if I have made little effort to embellish this story with subtle effects or poetic forms, but I possess both the words and the meaning of the author who first recorded this legend of Saint Cecilia, out of love and reverence, and I follow him faithfully; I ask that you forgive any errors.
+And yet, I must ask all of you who will listen: please forgive me if I have made little effort to embellish this story with subtle effects or poetic forms, but I possess both the words and the meaning of the author who first recorded this legend of Saint Cecilia, out of love and reverence, and I follow him faithfully; and I ask that you forgive any errors.

 Explanation of the name Cecilia

 First I will explain to you the name Cecilia, as it is recorded in her legend; her name means Heavenly Lily, from the Latin word Caelum meaning heaven, and signifies her pure virginity or the whiteness of her honesty and the greenness of her conscience; and for the sweet perfume of her high repute she was called Lily.
 Or perhaps Cecilia means Path for the Blind, from the Latin word Caecus meaning blind, because her life was an example that we can all learn from.
-Or else, as I find it written, Cecilia may be formed from a joining of the words ‘heaven’ and ‘lia’, and in this context, heaven signifies her holy thoughts and ‘lia’ her holy and active life.
+Or else, as I find it written, Cecilia may be formed from a joining of the words ‘heaven’ and ‘Lia’, and in this context, heaven signifies her holy thoughts and ‘Lia’ her holy and active life.

 The name Cecilia may also be interpreted to mean Lack of Blindness, because of the great light of her wisdom and the clarity of her habits.
 Or else, Lo!
-Her name may even come from ‘heaven’ and ‘leos’, from which people may well call her a Heaven for the People, for her example to us all of good and wise endeavour; because ‘loes’ means ‘people’ in English.
+Her name may even come from ‘heaven’ and ‘leos’, from which folk may well call her a Heaven for the People, for her example to us all of good and wise endeavour; because ‘leos’ means ‘people’ in English.

 Just as men may see the sun, moon and stars shining brightly all around them in heaven, so they can see in this generous maiden, spiritually, the magnanimity of faith and the whole clarity of her wise acts shining in their excellence.
 And just as these philosophers write that heaven is spinning and spherical and dotted with flaming orbs, so fair and white Cecilia was always swift and busy at her good work, round and complete in her perseverance and burning with charity.